Innovation summary

 Supervision:

-• Mental health clinical officers currently conduct mentorship sessions every month, the results of which are filled out on a checklist programmed into a tablet for monitoring and evaluation purposes
+• APZU uses the Mentorship and Enhanced Supervision at Health Centers for Mental Health (MESH MH) model to improve quality of services across facilities.
+Through the MESH MH model, mental health clinicians travel to each facility to mentor fellow clinicians.
+Mental health clinical officers currently conduct mentorship sessions every month, the results of which are filled out on checklist programmed into a tablet for monitoring and evaluation purposes.

 Cost of implementation